 Catfishing – when someone uses a social network to create an account with a fake identity to deceit a concrete person.

 Cracker – a person, who attacks a specific computer system.
 Often to steal or corrupt sensitive information or data about a company or a product.

 – White Hat Hacker is a cybersecurity expert who tests a system by running mock cyberattacks to discover potential security vulnerabilities.

 – Black Hat Hacker is a person who tries to break into a computer system by exploiting cybersecurity vulnerabilities.

 Phishing – a wide range of scams when someone impersonates themselves as trustworthy entities in an attempt to obtain information.
-For example, a user can receive an email from “Google” asking them to click the link and type their login and password, or credit card information in the empty fields.
+For example, a user can receive an email from “Google”.
+The email may ask the user to click on a link.
+The link may require the user to provide their login, password, or credit card information in the empty fields.

 Password Sniffing – a method that used to find out a password by monitoring traffic on a network to pull out information.

-Social Engineering – a set of means intended to trick people into giving out sensitive information like banking and credit card details, personal information.
+Social Engineering – a set of means intended to trick people into giving out sensitive information.
+This can be banking and credit card details, or personal information.
 Criminals impersonate themselves as someone trustworthy and use the seemingly legitimate pretext to make a user share data.

 *We highlighted in red all warning signs used to identify a phishing email.

 You did it!
-Now you are way more advanced in cybersecurity terms and definitions, so you are much less likely to fall for cybercriminals’ bait!
+Now you are way more advanced in cybersecurity vocabulary, so you are much less likely to fall for cybercriminals’ bait!